-A case becomes moot "when the challenged conduct ceases such that there is no reasonable expectation that the wrong will be repeated."29 The wrong has been repeated.
-The wrong will continue until the Court orders the VA to fix it and imposes the threat of sanctions.
+A case becomes moot "when the challenged conduct ceases such that there is no reasonable expectation that the wrong will be repeated."29 The VA has already repeated its bad behavior.
+And it will continue to until the Court orders the VA not to with the threat of sanctions.